tjcdev/ml-cheatsheets/CLASSIC_ML.md

 - Branches with weak predictive power are removed
 - Simplest algorithm is replace each node, if it doesn’t decrease the predictive accuracy then keep it pruned

+Entropy and Information Gain
+- Entropy: ID3 uses enteropy to check the homogeneity of a sample.
+If the sample is completely homogenious then entropy is zero and if the sample is an equally divided it has entropy of one.
+- Information Gain: The Information Gain is based on the decrease in entropy after a dataset is split on an attribute.
+Constructing a decision tree is all about finding attributes that returns the highest information gain.

 ### Random Forest

 - Multiple decision trees and then you left them vote on the answer